Colorado Ranks No. 15 Among Best Places To Raise A Family

-DENVER (CBS4)– Colorado ranks in the top when it comes to raising a family, but surprisingly for many who have chosen to call the state home, not in the top 10.
-Instead, the state ranks number 15 according to the 2021 WalletHub rankings.
+DENVER (CBS4)– Colorado ranks in the top 20 when it comes to raising a family, but surprisingly for many who have chosen to call the state home, not in the top 10.
+Instead, the state ranks No. 15, according to new 2021 WalletHub rankings released last week.

-In fact, Colorado ranks well behind other states like Massachusetts, which comes in at no. 1, followed by Minnesota at number 2 and North Dakota at number 3, New Jersey at number 7, Utah at number 10, Nebraska at number 11, Iowa at number 12 and South Dakota at number 13.
+In fact, Colorado ranks well behind other states like Massachusetts, which comes in at No. 1, followed by Minnesota at No. 2 and North Dakota at No. 3, New Jersey at No. 7, Utah at No. 10, Nebraska at No. 11, Iowa at No. 12 and South Dakota at No. 13.

 Some of the reasons that the state didn’t rank higher, according to WalletHub, are a lack of health and safety resources, education and child care, which was ranked on differing factors including air pollution, violent crime, quality of public schools, day car and child care costs and parental leave policies.